-- Article 8.11. considers as very serious offences the acts of the business owner contrary to the respect of privacy and due consideration of employees' dignity.
+- Article 8.11. considers as "very serious offences the acts of the business owner contrary to the respect of privacy and due consideration of employees' dignity".

-- Article 8.13 likewise, classifies as a very serious offence, sexual harassment when it takes place within the environment over which the business management team has powers, whoever may be the perpetrator.
+- Article 8.13 likewise, classifies as a "very serious offence, sexual harassment when it takes place within the environment over which the business management team has powers, whoever the perpetrator may be".